YosefHamdy/LibraryMS/README.md

 ## Classes

-User :' Which is Superclass have commen intialization of fields'
+User :' Which is the Superclass that have commen intialization of fields'

-Customer : 'Iherite the User Attributes '
+Customer : 'Inherit the User Attributes '

-Libraraian : 'Iherite the User Attributes '
+Libraraian : 'Inherit the User Attributes '

-Publisher :'Iherite the User Attributes '
+Publisher :'Inherit the User Attributes '

-App : 'Which is the main Contains cofiguration and all function and retrieving '
+App : 'Which is the main and Contains cofiguration and all function and retrieving '

 ### Relations Between classes